Chapter 15 : The Art in Dark Arts

 Blaise shot Draco a knowing look.
 “Everything’s fine, mate.”
-He tried to reassure his friend in a short conversation that only they could hear.
+He attempted to reassure his friend in a short conversation that only they could hear.

 “Potter will duel me again, Blaise.
 But the next time it won’t be chaperoned by professors and we won’t have an audience of peers cheering us on.
 He is rightfully suspicious and will challenge me.
 It’s only a matter of time.”

 “Good men have their limits.
-I have the patience of a saint, while he walks on edge, about to explode.
+While I remain calm, he walks on edge, about to explode.
 He suspects me and is one of the few that has the guts to confront me.”

 “It’ll do you good to prepare then, instead of walking around half lit.
 I know what you did today, mate.
-And I don’t think it was the wisest choice.”
-Blaise said of Draco’s alcohol binge.
+And I don’t think it was the wisest choice,” Blaise commented of Draco’s alcohol binge.

-“I'll do what I must.”
-He replied getting up to leave, not liking the lecture.
+“I'll do what I must,” he replied rising to leave, not appreciating the lecture.